 The Government has appointed the CAA to supervise the Operational Freedoms trial at Heathrow Airport.
 Operational freedoms allow the airport to deploy certain tactical measures to improve punctuality and reduce delay

-The Heathrow Operational Freedoms trial stems from a recommendation by the Government's South East Airports Taskforce.
-The CAA was appointed by the Minister of State for Transport to independently oversee and scrutinise the industry's implementation of the Taskforce's recommendations on punctuality, delay and resillience, one of which concerned operational freedoms.
+The Heathrow Operational Freedoms trial stemmed from a recommendation by the Government's South East Airports Taskforce.
+The CAA was appointed by the Minister of State for Transport to independently oversee and scrutinise the industry's implementation of the Taskforce's recommendations on punctuality, delay and resilience, one of which concerned operational freedoms.
 For more information about the work of the Airport Performance Facilitation Group (APFG) which the CAA chaired, please click here.
-The APFG has now completed its work, but the CAA continues to oversee the Heathrow Operational Freedoms trial.
+The APFG has now completed its work, and the CAA has produced a report on its oversight of the Heathrow Operational Freedoms trial.

-For information about the way the CAA is approaching its oversight role, please follow this link
+For information about the way the CAA approached its oversight role, please follow this link

-The CAA has produced two reports on the trial, both concerning Phase 1.
-The first was a mid-trial interim report, and the second was a report at the end of Phase 1, which supplemented the airport's own report on Phase 1 and made recommendations for Phase 2.
+The CAA produced two earlier reports on the trial, both concerning Phase 1.
+The first was a mid-trial interim report.
+The second was a report at the end of Phase 1, which supplemented the airport's own report on Phase 1 and made recommendations for Phase 2.

-Heathrow Airport has produced a mid-trial report on the first half of Phase 2, covering the summer period 1 July until 31 October 2012.
+Heathrow Airport Ltd also produced a mid-trial report on the first half of Phase 2, covering the summer period 1 July until 31 October 2012.